augustkeller/final-practice-unit-1-august-k/README.md

 ---

 ## 🎥 Project Overview
-**August’s Movie Recommendations** is a full-stack web application designed to help users discover new movies through AI-powered suggestions and creative search tools.
+**August's Movie Recommendations** is a full-stack web application designed to help users discover new movies through AI-powered suggestions and creative search tools.

 Users can generate random recommendations, filter by genre or mood, and explore detailed results in a visually appealing interface.

-This project demonstrates front-end React development, RESTful API integration, and full-stack deployment skills developed during LaunchCode’s Unit 2.
+This project demonstrates front-end React development, RESTful API integration, and full-stack deployment skills developed during LaunchCode's Unit 2.

 ---